waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ### 2025年11月16日 中国大陆
 Some people think that the ability to compete with others for a successful career is more important.
 Others believe that the ability to work with others as a team is more important.
 Discuss both these views and give your own opinion.

+### 2025年11月01日 中国大陆
+Some people think that it’s better to grow food by using scientific techniques, others think that it is better to grow food naturally.
+Discuss both views and give your own opinion.

 ### 2025年09月27日 中国大陆
 Some people think the government should spend money to look for life on other planets, other think it is a waste of public money, because there are other problems unsolved on earth.
 Discuss both views and give your own opinion.